 Ho'olōkahi means to "create unity".
 Join us in a cross-school opportunity to experience songwriting and playing the ukulele together.

-Teach your class to play a new song and collaborate to write lyrics for a verse.
+Teach your class to play a new song, "The Aloha Jam" and collaborate to write lyrics for 2 verses.
 Submit a video of your song to enter the challenge.

 If you win, Paula Fuga will visit your classroom to play and sing your song together!